Genesis 13 – God Promises Abram the Land Again

 b.
 Your descendants: Again, this promise of many descendants was made to Abram when he lived in Ur of the Chaldeans (Genesis 12:1-3, Acts 7:2-4).
 To assure Abram, God repeated the promise.

 3. (17-18) Abram walks through the land God gave to him.

 “Arise, walk in the land through its length and its width, for I give it to you.”
 Then Abram moved his tent, and went and dwelt by the terebinth trees of Mamre, which are in Hebron, and built an altar there to the LORD.

 a.
 Arise, walk in the land through its length and its width, for I give it to you: As a token of Abram’s reception of the land by faith, God wants Abram to explore the land of promise, to walk through it as if it were his, though he did not have a record of ownership to the land yet.

 i.
 In the same way, God wants us to explore a land of promise, for us – His Word – where God has given to us exceedingly great and precious promises (2 Peter 1:4), where He has given us all things that pertain to life and godliness (2 Peter 1:3).
 He wants us to walk through this land, possessing it by faith.

 b.
-Dwelt by the terbinth trees of Mamre, which are in Hebron: The name Mamre means, vision.
+Dwelt by the terebinth trees of Mamre, which are in Hebron: The name Mamre means, vision.
 Hebron means communion.
-Abram once again walked in the Lord’s vision for him and in communion with the Lord.
+Abram once again walked in the LORD’s vision for him and in communion with the LORD.